rajabishek/swift-essentials/manuscript/02_arrays.md

 array.insert("iMac", atIndex: 0)
 array.insert("Macbook Air", atIndex: array.count)
 ```
 The `atIndex` parameter of the insert method can be supplied with an integer argument ranging from 0 to array.count.
-Anything exeding this range will result in an run time error.
+Anything exceeding this range will result in an run time error.
 Thus we can use this function to also insert an element to the end of the array by doing `array.insert(value, atIndex: array.count)`.
 If the array is empty then we can pass only 0 to the`atIndex` parameter of the method.

 To remove an element from an array at a specific index we can use the `removeFromIndex(_:)` method.
 The argument supplied to this method is an integer that can range from 0 to array.count - 1.